-The modern workplace holds more opportunities for computing professionals than for professionals in any other discipline.
-Society’s technological needs are growing exponentially, and industries often struggle to find professionals trained in the various areas of computer science needed to master that technology.
-No longer reserved for an elite few, the skills of the computer programmer are critical to all industries.
-Nearly every office worker can enhance his or her credentials and advance professionally by developing strong computer skills.
-Our undergraduate computer science courses are designed to help you do just that!
+The modern workplace holds multiple opportunities for professionals with computer programming knowledge.
+Society’s technological needs are growing exponentially, and industries often struggle to find professionals trained in the various areas of computer science needed to create, maintain, and support technology needs.
+No longer reserved for the computer programming industry, the skills of the computer programmer are critical to all industries.
+Nearly every office worker may enhance his or her credentials and advance professionally by developing strong computing skills.
+The Undergraduate Certificate in Computer Programming is designed to help you do just that!

-Offered entirely online and open to students with a bachelor’s degree in any field other than computer science or computer engineering, the Computer Programming Certificate (CPC) is ideal for working professionals.
-Specifically designed to help you gain fundamental computing skills to further your current career or prepare for career change, the CPC provides a professional credential; it verifies your programming competency and understanding of the theoretical foundations of computer science.
-The required courses focus on developing JAVA programming skills that you can use to successfully program in any environment.
+Open to students with a bachelor’s degree in any field other than computer science or computer engineering, the University Certificate in Computer Programming (CPC) is ideal for working professionals and offered entirely online.
+Specifically designed to help you gain fundamental computing skills to further your current career, prepare for career change, and support further education in computing, the CPC provides a professional credential; it verifies your programming competency and understanding of the theoretical foundations of computer science.
+The required courses focus on developing Java and C programming skills that you can use to successfully program in any environment.
 The CPC is administered by NC State's Engineering Online (EOL) program.

 Enrolling in Engineering Online’s undergraduate-level computer science courses as a non-degree Undergraduate Studies (UGS) student is a multi-step process.
 To enroll in an online computer science course as a non-degree student follow the instructions below.